-Redo the circuit replacing the computer-generated voltages with a power supply for V{DD} and a signal generator for the variable input voltages as shown in Figure 3.
-Choose values for R_D and R_S to give the following circuit a good operating point.
-For a good operating point, the drain voltage is between 3 and 7 volts.
-Note that the AC signal on the input is not relevant in determining the operating point and may be disconnected for this part.
+Using the same transistor, build the circuit below with a power supply for V{DD} and a signal generator for the variable input voltages as shown in Figure 3.
+For a good operating point, the drain voltage should be between 3 V and 7 V. Measure the quiescent drain voltage for your circuit.
+(The AC signal on the input is not relevant for this may be disconnected for this part.)